LunarPhobia/Real_world_project_CNE370/README.md

 This file configures your MaxScale instance.
 Docker-compose.yml calls upon this file to build the MaxScale container.

+### Shard_query.py

+This is the Python script.
+You can configure it to retrieve specific data from the database.

 ## Building Container and Running Code

 Go into the /maxscale directory and run the following to build your containers